 The individual acted honestly and in good faith with a view to the best interests of the Corporation; and

-If the matter is a criminal or administrative preceding that is enforced by a monetary penalty, the individual had reasonable grounds for believing that his or her conduct was lawful.
+If the matter is a criminal or administrative preceding that is enforced by a monetary penalty, the individual had reasonable grounds for believing that their conduct was lawful.

 Insurance - The Corporation will, at all times, maintain in force such Directors and Officers liability insurance.